amplitude/amplitude-docs/content/collections/experiment-apis/en/experiment-management-api-experiments.md

 ### Response

-A successful request returns a `200 OK` response and a list of experiments encoded as JSON in the response body.
+A successful request returns a `200 OK` response and a list of experiments encoded as JSON in the response body. `createdAt` and `lastModifiedAt` are in UTC in ISO 8601 format.

 {{partial:tabs tabs="Request, Response"}}
 {{partial:tab name="Request"}}